Higher-order contagion processes in 3.99 dimensions

 To validate our theoretical predictions, we perform extensive simulations.
 Fig. \ref{beff}(c) reveals how finite-size effects can influence the nature of the phase transition in a BA network, depending on system size.
-In contrast, Fig.\ref{beff}(d) shows how the \new{discontinuous-to-continuous crossover} in the phase transition is in full agreement with the field-theoretical framework, when considering a T-SW network with rewiring.
+In contrast, Fig.\ref{beff}(d) shows how the discontinuous-to-continuous crossover in the phase transition is qualitatively consistent with the field-theoretical framework, when considering a T-SW network with rewiring.

-We also validate our predictions by considering empirical social architectures. \new{To this end}, we consider publicly available data sets describing contact patterns based on proximity sensor technology collected by the SocioPatterns collaboration \cite{Sociopatterns}.
-These datasets contain the time-resolved interactions and durations between individuals.
+We also validate our predictions by considering empirical social architectures.
+To this end, we consider publicly available data describing contact patterns based on proximity sensor technology collected by the SocioPatterns collaboration \cite{Sociopatterns}.
+These datasets contain the time-resolved interactions between individuals.
 The total interactions are aggregated, so that edges (connections) represent the duration of interactions.
 It is thus essential to select the relevant temporal scales used for aggregation to accurately assess their impact on contagion dynamics.
-To do that, we apply a threshold $h$ to filter out edges with low weights (see Fig.\ref{RNets}(a)), \new{thereby} extracting the backbone of such networks.
-This highlights the most significant and influential connections.
-As a technical remark, we always guarantee that even with the thresholding, the network still possesses a giant component, being different from random tree structures characterizing the onset of percolation (see SM \cite{SM}).
+To do that, we apply a threshold $h$ to filter out edges with low weights (see Fig.\ref{RNets}(a)), thereby extracting the backbone of such networks.
+As a technical remark, we ensure that, after thresholding, the networks still contain a giant component. \new{Therefore, the observed changes cannot be attributed to the tree-like critical structures that appear at the onset of percolation (see SM~\cite{SM}).}